tbiron59/Data-Science-Projects/Tableau_Which Car Should I Choose?/README.md

 Files:

-The following artifacts are required to be submitted as part of this task:

-data files (raw and cleaned) in spreadsheet format dashboard and graphical representations of each data set, as created in Tableau (.pdf) data summary report pdf
+data files (raw and cleaned) in spreadsheet format

+dashboard and graphical representations of each data set, as created in Tableau (.pdf)

+data summary report pdf

 #### Software and Libraries